 Chidi, who won the Pearl Outstanding CEO Award for 'Best Performance at Delivering Shareholder Value in 2013', has an Executive Masters in Positive Leadership and Strategy from IE Business School, Spain; a Senior Management Programme certificate from Lagos Business School and an MBA in Marketing from the University of Lagos, Nigeria, among others.
-Chidi is the founder of Southern Business Academy, a social Benefit Organisation dedicated to grooming Managers and technical staff for Nigeria and African Businesses.
+Chidi is the founder of Southern Business Academy, a social benefit organisation dedicated to grooming Managers and technical staff for Nigeria and African Businesses.

-PROF. JUAN ELEGIDO – Vice Chancellor, Pan Atlantic University
+JUAN ELEGIDO – Vice Chancellor, Pan-Atlantic University

-He worked as a business consultant in Spain and taught Jurisprudence and Tax Law in Nigeria before becoming one of the foundation staff of the Lagos Business School in 1991.
-He has been Director of Programmes and Dean in LBS and currently he is a Professor of Business Ethics and Vice Chancellor of Pan-Atlantic University.
+He worked as a business consultant in Spain and taught Jurisprudence and Tax Law in Nigeria, before becoming one of the founding staff of the Lagos Business School in 1991.
+He has been Director of Programmes and Dean at LBS and currently the Professor of Business Ethics and Vice Chancellor of Pan-Atlantic University.

 He has been an active participant in the Nigerian Economic Summit meetings since their inception and was the chairman of the Human Capital and Quality of Life Workgroup in the Summit No. 9.
 He was also a resource person to the Vision 2010 Committee and serves as director or chairman in several organizations.

-He is the author of four books: Jurisprudence (1994), Fundamentals of Business Ethics (1996), Una Comunidad de Servicio - Ensayos en Etica de la Empresa (2000) and Business Ethics in the Christian Tradition (2003).
+He is the author of four books: Jurisprudence (1994), Fundamentals of Business Ethics (1996), Una Comunidad de Servicio - EnsayosenEtica de la Empresa (2000) and Business Ethics in the Christian Tradition (2003).
 He has also published numerous articles on Law and on Business Ethics in academic and professional journals.

-LAZARUS A. ANGBAZO – President & CEO, GE Nigeria
+LAZARUS A. ANGBAZO – President & CEO, GE Nigeria & GE Energy Connections Africa

-Lazarus was appointed the President/CEO, GE West, East & Central Africa, in October, 2008.
+Lazarus was appointed the President & CEO, GE West, East & Central Africa, in October 2008.
 His responsibility was expanded to include Commercial Growth Leader for Africa Region in May 2011.
 Lazarus Joined GE in 2004 and held several leadership positions within the GE Capital business in the U.S. From 1997 to 2004, he worked for JP Morgan Chase, New York, where he held senior positions in corporate mergers & acquisitions, strategic planning, and credit portfolio management.
 Between 1992 and 1997, he was Assistant Professor of Finance at Purdue University, and also served as Research Director at Fannie Mae in 1996.

-Lazarus was born in Nigeria, and graduated from Ahmadu Bello University with a B.S. in Mathematics with First Class Honors degree.
+Lazarus was born in Nigeria, and graduated from Ahmadu Bello University with a B.S. in Mathematics, with First Class Honors degree.
 He then earned an M.S. degree in Industrial Engineering & Operations Research from The University of Iowa, and a Ph.D. in Corporate Finance from New York University.